Support Student Groups

 You have probably noticed at least one of the recycling containers around campus.
 All those receptacles are maintained by the recycling sustainability coordinators.

-Sustainable Campus Task Force (SCTF)
+Sustainable Campus Action Force (SCAF)

 Want to get involved?
 You can e-mail firstname.lastname@example.org for more information.

-SCTF works hard on raising the environmental awareness of students on campus by hosting the annual Earth Day Fair that is always held in the month of April.
+SCAF works hard on raising the environmental awareness of students on campus by hosting the annual Earth Day Fair that is always held in the month of April.